Zilliqa Review: High Performance Sharding Based Blockchain

 Bitcoin has struggled to process transactions, and fees have risen accordingly.
 The same has happened with Ethereum, where the CryptoKitties craze in December 2017 ground the network nearly to a halt for about a week.
 Ethereum is banking on a switch to proof of stake as a consensus method and sharding to improve network throughput.

 However, there is one public blockchain that is already designed with sharding working...

-In practice there are limits however, as the number of transactions processed is dependent on the number of nodes in the network.
+In practice, there are limits however, as the number of transactions processed is dependent on the number of nodes in the network.
+As of August 2019, the network is capable of processing 2,828 transactions per second.
 Ultimately however it’s reasonable to think that Zilliqa could process tens of thousands of transactions, and possibly even hundreds of thousands of transactions per second.

 The Zilliqa team has also said that the blockchain will ultimately support smart contracts.
 This is a major technical hurdle, as running smart contracts on a sharded network poses many challenges.

 In the remainder of this article, I’ll go deeper into the approach Zilliqa is taking regarding both scalability of transactions and smart contracts.
 And I’ll take a look at the Zilliqa team and its roadmap to see if their vision is feasible.

 One inherent weakness of blockchain technology is its inability to scale well.
 The problem stems from the fact that as the number of nodes in a network grows, it becomes increasingly difficult to reach consensus.